promagne/cocktail-menu/recipes/Strawberry Bourbon.md

 - **strawberry**, To Garnish

 ## Instructions:
-Gently muddle the strawberries with the Simple Syrup in a cocktail shaker.
-Add the bourbon, lemon juice, and Angostura bitters, then fill with ice and shake vigorously for 10–15 seconds.
-Double strain into a highball glass filled with fresh ice and top with the ginger beer.
-Garnish with a fresh strawberry.
+1. Gently muddle the strawberries with the Simple Syrup in a cocktail shaker.
+2. Add the bourbon, lemon juice, and Angostura bitters, then fill with ice and shake vigorously for 10–15 seconds.

-## Notes:
-Makes 1 drink
-When refrigerated, the syrup keeps for 1 to 2 weeks.
+3. Double strain into a highball glass filled with fresh ice
+4. Top with the ginger beer.
+5. Garnish with a fresh strawberry.